 - How long should I wait before I eat or drink after this procedure?

-- Are there additional steps I can take to prevent future cavities or to keep early tooth decay from getting worse?
+- Are there other steps I can take to prevent cavities?

 - Does my local water supply contain added fluoride?